Nausicaä of the Valley of the Wind (film): Releases

-The film was released by Toei Company on March 11, 1984.
+The film was released by Toei Company on 11 March 1984 on a double bill with a compilation film of the Italian-Japanese anime television series Sherlock Hound episodes "The Adventure of the Blue Carbuncle" and "Treasure Under the Sea".
+Upon the film's 1984 release, it received a recommendation from the World Wide Fund for Nature.

+On home video, the film was released on VHS on 21 March 1984 and on Laserdisc on 25 April 1984 by Tokuma Shoten's "Animage Video" imprint.

+On 30 July 1995, a subtitled version of the film was screened at the Institute of Contemporary Arts in London, as part of the "Building Bridges" film festival, marking the fiftieth anniversary of the atomic bombings of Hiroshima and Nagasaki.

-In Japan, the film was released on VHS and Laserdisc in 1985 by Tokuma Shoten's "Animage Video" imprint.
-It was also included on the Ghibli ga Ippai: Studio Ghibli Complete LD Collection boxset, released by Tokuma Shoten in August 1996.
-The VHS was reissued as the third volume of Buena Vista Home Entertainment Japan's "Ghibli ga Ippai" imprint, on September 19, 1997.
+Nausicaä was also included on the Ghibli ga Ippai: Studio Ghibli Complete LD Collection boxset, released by Tokuma Shoten in August 1996.
+The VHS was reissued as the third volume of Buena Vista Home Entertainment Japan's "Ghibli ga Ippai" imprint, on 19 September 1997.

 Buena Vista released the film on three DVD sets, with a regular DVD and figure set released on 19 November 2003 and a collectors set following on 7 December 2003.
 By 2003, Nausicaä had sold 1.77 million VHS and DVD units in Japan.
-Walt Disney Studios Japan released the film on Blu-ray on July 14, 2010.
+Walt Disney Studios Japan released the film on Blu-ray on 14 July 2010.